AlicjaNowakowska/ETNA/README.md

 4. There are 4 network datasets (regarding protein-protein interactions in different contexts) served as exemplary ones.
 They can be found in the folder ExemplaryData.zip

-If in Colab an issue with matplotlib appears: "from matplotlib import png ImportError: cannot import name png from matplotlib" wirte in an empty cell the following:
+If an issue with matplotlib appears: "from matplotlib import png ImportError: cannot import name png from matplotlib" wirte in an empty cell the following:

 !python -m pip uninstall matplotlib